eroxion/Tic-Tac-Toe-2D/README.md

 ## Future Improvements

-- Add difficulty levels for the AI (e.g., minimax algorithm for smarter moves).
+- Add difficulty levels for the AI (e.g., mixing random moves with Minimax for easier modes).
 - Implement a restart button to reset the game without returning to the main menu.
 - Enhance the UI with animations for tile placement and win conditions.
 - Add support for online multiplayer.